codeclimate/codeclimate-rubocop/config/contents/style/date_time.md

 replaceable in certain situations when dealing with multiple timezones and/or DST.

+### Safety:

+Autocorrection is not safe, because `DateTime` and `Time` do not have exactly the same behaviour, although in most cases the autocorrection will be fine.

 ### Example:

     # bad - uses `DateTime` for current time